 I never tell anyone how its made!
 Let that be our little secret! – I’ve been making this for 20 years or so, ever since a friend of my Mom’s, and a caterer, Kay Waugh, served it at my Sister’s wedding way back in the 80′s.
 This recipe was in her cookbook, “If It’s Good, It’s Gourmet.”
 I did cut back on the butter in the recipe, and usually make it with leftovers.
-Kay poached her chicken, then cooked the noodles in the broth.
+Kay poached her chicken, then cooked the green spinach noodles in the broth.
+She topped it with sliced almonds.
 She also had sliced green olives in it, which my kids hated with a passion, so I omitted them – if you love them add them back in.

 Recipe: Cheesy Chicken (or Turkey) Noodle Casserole, serves 12, cost $4.62

 - 2 cups white meat chicken, or turkey